tessgi/TessGiWebsite/content/pages/observing/observing-technical.md

 Saturation is anticipated in the central pixel at I<sub>C</sub> = 7.5.
 This, however, does not represent the bright limit for precise photometry.
 Excess charge from saturated pixels is conserved and spread across adjacent pixels in a CCD column until the excess reaches a CCD boundary.
 This leads to "bleed trails" extending above and below a saturated pixel, similar to what is seen for bright stars in Kepler/K2 photometry.
 Precision photometry can still be achieved by creating a photometric aperture that is large enough to encompass all excess charge.
 The TESS bright limit is anticipated to be I<sub>C</sub>=4.

 ### Point Spread Function
-TESS was designed as a high precision photometer and not as an imager, as such the photometric stability and minimization of noise was more important than a compact pointspread function (PSF).
+TESS was designed as a high precision photometer and not as an imager, as such the photometric stability and minimization of noise was more important than a compact point spread function (PSF).

 The TESS PSF varies significantly across the focal plane due primarily to the optics.
 Instead of a PSF, TESS has a pixel response function (PRF), which represents the observed appearance of the point sources.